West Gate Freeway: 2008–11 upgrade

-Traffic volumes on the West Gate Freeway have grown steadily since opening, carrying up to 180,000 vehicles every day.
+Traffic volumes on West Gate Freeway have grown steadily since opening, carrying up to 180,000 vehicles every day.
 Congestion frequently occurs at the Montague Street and Bolte Bridge interchanges due to conflicting traffic movements on and off the freeway.
 On 1 May 2008 the Minister for Roads and Ports Tim Pallas announced design details for the West Gate Freeway improvements, to assist in maintaining rapidly growing volume capacity and to reduce congestion.